werzl/QA-Interview-Questions/README.md

 Interview questions for QA engineers.

 ## Exercise 1
+Write some test cases (preferably in Gherkin) for the following User story.

 #### Example User story: Related to https://cleanroom.glasswall.com/
 #### Title
 Trial mode of cleanroom